Tanishka-Darshankar/CardioVision-Heart-Risk-Prediction/README.md

-# ❤️ CardioVision – Heart Health Risk Prediction
+# ❤️CardioVision – Healthcare Analytics System

 CardioVision is a Machine Learning-based web application that predicts the risk of heart disease using patient health parameters.
 It provides interactive visualizations and insights to help understand key factors influencing predictions.